Donnend History, Family Crest & Coats of Arms

 Some of the Donnend family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Donnend family to the New World and Oceana
+Migration of the Donnend family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Donnend, or a variant listed above: Sarah Dunning who made her home in Virginia in 1650.
 George Dunning traveled further south landing in Barbados in 1654.
 In 1774; the first Dunning entered Canada.
 John Dunning, 24.

 You May Also Like